 Once you’ve marinated the chicken, it’s time to coat it in seasoned flour.

-Shake off some of the marinade, then coat in the seasoned flour.
+To dredge the chicken just shake off some of the marinade, then coat in the seasoned flour.
 Really make sure you rub the flour into every part of the chicken so absolutely none of the flesh is showing.
 It’s too often I see people roll the chicken in the dry rub a couple of times and be done with it.
 Really make sure you get in every crevice.

-How to coat chicken in flour
+How to coat chicken in flour (quick summary)

 - Add seasoning to flour and mix.
 I find this easiest in a small tray, but you could also use a bowl.